 Isa 51:4 Hearken unto me, my people; and give ear unto me, O my nation: for a law shall proceed from me, and I will make my judgment to rest for a light of the people.

 Isa 51:6 Lift up your eyes to the heavens, and look upon the earth beneath: for the heavens shall vanish away like smoke, and the earth shall wax old like a garment, and they that dwell therein shall die in like manner: but my salvation shall be for ever, and my righteousness shall not be abolished.

 Isa 51:7 Hearken unto me, ye that know righteousness, the people in whose heart is my law; fear ye not the reproach of men, neither be ye afraid of their revilings.

 Isaiah is referring to the followers of Jesus, who is God manifest in the flesh.
 It is and will always be Christ Jesus that men despise.
 Those who are void of the truth that only comes through Christ, serve their father the devil, and share in his hatred of the Lamb of God that takes away the sins of the world.

-Isaiah’s prophesy is of a people that would know the new law of Christ; this law would be written in their hearts.
-Those who follow the New Testament law of Jesus are not under the Old Testament law, and they will receive redemption at the second coming of Jesus.
+Isaiah’s prophecy is of a people that would know the new law of Christ; this law would be written in their hearts.
+Those who follow the New Testament laws of Jesus are not under the Old Testament law, and they will receive redemption at the second coming of Jesus.